d1mzv/quartz/content/Tests/Completed/2 - CS Nade Practice Tool.md

-Practice nade lineups in CS for free, without custom maps or servers.
+Nadebook - Practice nade lineups in CS for free, without custom maps or servers.
 For -> Advanced CS players focused on improving their skill.
 # Initial Validation
 ## Trends & Stats